Discover Independent Voices at KXRW 99.9 fm Radio!

 Listen to this description of The Women’s Mosaic in less than one minute.

-Listen to our Podcasts anytime!
+Listen to our show anytime!

 Meet Our Guests & Stream Aired Episodes Here!

-Episodes 21 & 23 (Part 1 airs April 23, 2024 and Part 2 airs May 28, 2024) ~ Guest Myra Rich is a retired Associate Professor of History at the University of Colorado, Denver.
-She joins us to talk about the American women who relentlessly pursued women’s suffrage inspired by a desire to raise women’s status, safety, power and legal freedoms through legal equality, a struggle which continues today.
+Episodes 21 & 23 (Part 1 April 23, 2024 and Part 2 May 28, 2024) ~ Guest Myra Rich is a retired Associate Professor of History at the University of Colorado, Denver.
+She joined us to talk about the American women who relentlessly pursued women’s suffrage inspired by a desire to raise women’s status, safety, power and legal freedoms through legal equality, a struggle which continues today.
 Professor Rich sets the stage with the Seneca Falls Convention – the event that launched the movement – and reveals much of the seminal history of the movement and the incredible courage and sacrifices made by the women who participated.
 She helps us understand how white, African American and other ethnic and religious women became engaged in suffrage as well as other social movements of the time.
 She brings us on a journey through time that culminates with a probing examination of the challenging issues and concerns contemporary women face today and where to look for hope.

 Dr. Myra Rich on a recent hike in the Colorados.